-high protein double berry baked oatmeal slice
+slice of high protein double berry baked oatmeal on a plate with baking dish in background

-What’s so great about baked oatmeal?
-Well, some people say they don’t like oatmeal, but that’s usually because they don’t like the texture of regular oatmeal.
-Baked oatmeal is not a creamy or watery porridge, nor is it quite like a solid oatmeal bar, bread or muffin.
-It’s the perfect middle ground between the two.
-Some people describe it as being like a breakfast “casserole.”
+But baked oatmeal, on the other hand, is not a creamy or watery porridge, and it’s not like a solid oatmeal bar, bread or muffin either It’s the perfect middle ground between the two.
+Some people describe baked oatmeal as being like a breakfast “casserole.”

-Baked oatmeal is actually very simple as ingredients go – it’s rolled oats and milk along with fruit, plus seasoning and sweetener.
+Baked oatmeal is actually very simple as ingredients go – it’s rolled oats (like Quaker Old-Fashioned) and milk along with fruit, plus seasoning and sweetener.
 It usually includes an egg or a couple egg whites as well for a binder and moisture.
 Baking powder makes it rise nicely.
 A tiny pinch of salt is a flavor enhancer.

 Before I figured out the formula, most baked oatmeal recipes it seemed to me, had too much liquid, so while it still was like a breakfast casserole, it didn’t always stick together.
 The way I see it, if it comes out of the oven like creamy porridge, then why even bother to bake it, right?
 Why not just microwave or stovetop cook it?
-To me, baked oatmeal should set on the top and even get a little browned on the edges, so you can slice it into pieces and eat it with a fork.

 Of course, you can adjust the amount of liquid ingredients (milk in particular) and the ratio of liquid to dry to get the kind of texture you prefer.
 I was thinking, since I used water in my basic microwave oatmeal, that you could use water in this one too instead of milk, but I’m pretty sure the milk adds more creaminess.
 Plus it adds a little more protein.